VeronicaBionicle/Cinema_Light_DMX512/README.md

 02/04/2019
 - Added LCD-display for indication of modes, chosen zone and brightness of zones.
+- Added Menu for setting maximum brightness and fading speed.
 - Fixed type of delays (from int to long int).
-Now fade time is 1,5 and 7 seconds.
+Now default fade time is 1,5 and 7 seconds.
+- Fixed 50% brightness from 178 to 127 (what was i thinking about?)

 26/03/2019
 - Main_sketch works!
-Now it`s DMX512 transiever controlled by IR-remote.
+Now it is DMX512 transiever controlled by IR-remote.
 - Brightness is changing in Timer3 interrupts, so the mode can be chosen immediately.
 - There are ON/OFF, LIGHT/DARK, 50%, STOP, EMERGENCY modes, manual brightness changing (by Up and Down).
 - Each zone can be selected.